cweill/gotests/README.md

 `gotests` makes writing Go tests easy.
 It's a Golang commandline tool that generates [table driven tests](https://github.com/golang/go/wiki/TableDrivenTests) based on its target source files' function and method signatures.
 Additionally, any new dependencies in the test files are automatically imported.

+> Writing good tests is not trivial, but in many situations a lot of ground can be covered with table-driven tests: Each table entry is a complete test case with inputs and expected results, and sometimes with additional information such as a test name to make the test output easily readable.
+If you ever find yourself using copy and paste when writing a test, think about whether refactoring into a table-driven test or pulling the copied code out into a helper function might be a better option. https://github.com/golang/go/wiki/TableDrivenTests#introduction

 ## Demo

 The following shows `gotests` in action using the [official Sublime Text 3 plugin](https://github.com/cweill/GoTests-Sublime).